St. Thomas the Apostle

 You are invited to a special spiritual opportunity at St. Thomas the Apostle Parish.
 We will offer our first NIGHT OF REPARATION on Friday, DECEMBER 1, 2017.
 This is a devotion of two hearts; Jesus and Mary.
 Offer up your prayers through Mary to Jesus to make reparation for our own sin and the sins of the world.

 We will begin with the Sacrament of Confession at 7:30.
 The Holy Sacrifice of the Mass will be at 8:30 p.m.

-The evening will include the Rosary, Chaplet of Divine Mercy, prayers, Benediction, quiet time and Mass again at 12:15 a.m.
+The evening will include the Rosary, Chaplet of Divine Mercy, prayers, Benediction, quiet and fellowship time and Mass again at 12:15 a.m.